 The table of organization was one thing, reality another.
 Combat meant losses, and it wasn’t unusual for battalions to shrink to company size.
 That was true for most armies, where units in the front line often suffered many casualties.
 When a battalion was too weak to function as a unit, it was usually pulled from the front line and sent for rest and refit in the rear.
 Reinforcements from the regiment’s replacement battalion brought the battalion back up to strength, and it was sent into the fray again.
 I’ve read memoirs by soldiers from both the German and the Allied side, and it was apparently common for some battalions to have just a handful of its original soldiers left after a year of combat.
 There are many accounts where the veterans don’t bother with learning the names of the new guys until they have survived the first fight or two.
 Life in the frontline was hard and unforgiving.

-1 May – the Nationaler Feiertag des Deutschen Volkes (“National Holiday of the German People”) – celebrated with an eagle-and-swastika-adorned May pole.
+1 May – the Nationaler Feiertag des Deutschen Volkes (“National Holiday of the German People”) – celebrated with an eagle-and-swastika-adorned May pole in Łuków, Poland, 1941.
 The date was deliberately chosen, as it used to be the International Workers’ Day.
 In line with the nazification of all aspects of life, the previous holiday of the trade unions and leftist parties was renamed in 1933, shortly after Nazi rise to power.
 The trade unions (which were to be replaced by the regime-friendly Nazi equivalents) and leftist parties (soon to be disbanded) were banned to celebrate the day, and from 1937, Jews weren’t allowed to show themselves in the streets during public holidays.
 Just like the Christian church took over pagan holidays, the NSDAP put its own crooked cross on national holidays in order to indoctrinate the people even further.

 It’s 20 April, 1941, which is the Führergeburtstag – Hitler’s birthday (his 52nd).
 Soldiers – probably wagon-drivers – are all dressed up with little bouquets in their chest pockets.
 The guy in the center wears the SA sports badge and the Reiterabzeichen (horse rider’s badge).
 It isn’t clear whether the flowers are to celebrate der Führer, or if the troops are about to depart on a journey (the back of the photo says something about “abreise”), and have received flowers from locals.